 This site is served as HTML5.
 We previously served our content as xml/xhtml to browsers that provide xml support.
 We changed our policy since it seemed that was not the direction the internet was heading.

-By, default, we serve this site via HTTP/2 over TLS 1.3 (the final RFC8446 version).
+By, default, we serve this site via HTTP/2 over TLS 1.3.
 For older browsers, we still support HTTP/1.1 and HTTP/2 over TLS 1.2.
 Ancient browers with subpar encryption are not able to access this site.

 We provide dual certification: ECHDSA and RSA.
 By default, the site serves an ECDSA certificate, uses X25519 key exchange, and the TLS 1.3 cipher suite AES-256-GCM-SHA384, i.e. TLS_AES_256_GCM_SHA384.
-An RSA cerificate is available for older browsers.
+An RSA certificate is available for older browsers.
 For TLS 1.2, the preferred cipher suite is ECDHE-ECDSA-AES256-GCM-SHA384.
-The minimun strength cipher suite that is accepted is the TLS 1.2 algorithm ECDHE-RSA-AES128-SHA256.
+The minimun strength cipher suite that is accepted is the TLS 1.2 algorithm ECDHE-RSA-AES128-SHA256 (used by old Android phones).
 The server’s basic cipher preferences are ECDSA over RSA for key exchange and AES-256-GCM > CHACHA20 > AES-128-GCM for block ciphers.

 Practically, this implies all modern browsers provide adequate encryption support.
 Some pertinent browser version minima follow:

 The TLS 1.3 standard, RFC8446, was published by the IETF on August 9, 2018.
-This final version of the standard is supported and enabled by default in Chrome (version 70) and Firefox (version 63).
+TLS 1.3 is supported and enabled by default in recent versions of Chrome, Firefox, Safari (macOS, iOS), MS Edge (as well as other Chromium derived products), Android, Java, and OpenSSL.